ethereumclassic/ethereumclassic.github.io/README.md

 #### Content

-- Landing page content & link to various different pages from the front page
-- Rewrite / Review all English copy
+- Spell check everything
+- Move projects from roadmap to ecosystem (?)
+- Migrate & Update ETC Timeline (add to roadmap)
+- Knowledge Base (and split into subsections / narratives)

 #### Styling